 There are a few Slovak websites and food speciality shops that sell them, but they come at monstrous prices, because they have to be imported from far-away countries.
 Moreover, these gluten-free flours don’t produce the fluffy cakes or crusty breads we love so much.

 Wheat and rye, on the other hand, have been grown and cultivated in Slovakia for centuries.
 Wheat and rye flour are therefore widely used in our traditional cuisine.
 That said, most Slovaks will only need four main types of wheat flour in their cooking or baking:

 Pšeničná múka hladká T-650 (Fine Wheat Flour T-650) is also milled to fine powder, but it is stronger, slightly darker, and has a higher gluten content, which makes this flour suitable for bread baking.
 Gluten is one of wheat’s proteins that gives dough elasticity, helps it rise and keep its shape.

-Pšeničná múka polohrubá (Semi-coarse Wheat Flour) is made of soft summer wheat, it is white in colour and milled to a slightly coarser consistency.
+Pšeničná múka polohrubá (Semi-coarse Wheat Flour) is made of soft summer wheat, it is white in colour and milled to a slightly coarser consistency than Fine Wheat Flour.
 It has an overall protein content of around 9.3%.
 We often use it in fruit and chocolate cakes.